Summary

 The estimate is the coefficient or slope.

-for one change in the traffic percentile, we see 0.003637 more Diesel particulate emissions.
-The error for this estimate is relatively small at 0.00009.
-This relationship appears to be significant with a small p value < 2e-16.
+for every 1 degree increase in the highest temperature, we see 1.134 more heat-related ER visits.
+The error for this estimate is pretty big at 3.328.
+This relationship appears to be insignificant with a p value = 0.735.

 tidy(fit) %>% glimpse()